Updated: Nov 21

 This defense is based on two key facts:

 It is only illegal to drive while inebriated.
-Both of California's DUI rules, 23152(b), just make it illegal to drive while inebriated.
+Both of California's DUI rules, 23152(b), just make driving illegal while inebriated.
 It is legal to be inebriated at home, in a parked vehicle, or even on the side of the road (for the purposes of DUI).
 It is not a DUI if you drink after you have stopped the engine.

 Officers have no way of knowing when you began drinking.
 If police respond to an accident call 15 minutes later and discover you intoxicated or inebriated, they would naturally suspect a DUI.
 However, this may not be the case.
-They have no way of knowing whether you were drunk before the crash or if you began drinking again.
+They cannot know whether you were drunk before the crash or if you began drinking again.

 Will I face repercussions if I confess to drinking?